What is an EMDR Intensive?

 Are EMDR Intensives a good fit for everyone?

 Because of the accelerated nature of EMDR Intensives, they are not for everyone.
-Some challenges are best supported through a slower approach, such as dissociative disorders.
+Some challenges are best supported through a slower approach, such as complex dissociative disorders.
 In those cases, going slow is the fastest, most effective way toward healing.
 In our initial consultation, we will discuss your specific goals and the pros and cons of doing intensive work.
 If it appears you would be better served through a different approach, I’ll do my best to help you find a referral.

 What is the cost and process?

 The first step is booking an initial 90min consultation session ($250 – regularly $375) to explore your goals, determine if intensives are a good fit for you and come up with our “map” for our time together if we decide to move forward.
-You would then be put on the waitlist for next available sessions.
-Dates are released six weeks in advance, but first choice goes to existing clients to ensure they can complete work started if more sessions are needed or wanted.
-You will be told in our initial consultation how long the current waitlist is.

 One week before your session, you will also receive the intake questionnaires that will help us tailor the process for you specifically.